 “Some people find the pressure they provide to be soothing, like a hug or a massage,” said Lynelle Schneeberg, board-certified sleep psychologist and author of “Become Your Child's Sleep Coach.”

-Our experts agreed the effectiveness of a weighted blanket varies from person to person.
+Our experts agreed the effectiveness of a weighted blanket varies based on the person.
 “Our bodies respond to things differently — what works for one person may not work the same for the next,” said Michael Urban, senior lecturer and director of the Doctorate of Occupational Therapy Program at the University of New Haven.
-He noted that weighted blankets can cause certain people to feel overstimulated when they’re used for hours at a time, which can ultimately offset the benefits.
+He noted that weighted blankets in rare cases can cause certain people to feel overstimulated when they’re used for hours at a time, which can ultimately offset the benefits.

 Are weighted blankets safe?

 Our experts agreed that weighted blankets are safe as long as they’re used properly and the weight isn’t too much.
 They’re not recommended for adults with respiratory, circulatory, mobility or temperature regulation issues since these blankets can get fairly hot, according to Schneeberg.
 Khosla added that adults with neuromuscular disorders that physically can’t lift a heavy blanket should also avoid them.